DBOILOVESEI/CharacterController/README.md

 1.1.
 This is due to the way ROJO/Argon was set up.</br>
 1.2.
 Didn't do it to every script because I just wanted to separate the folder script and normal file script.</br>

-2. All scripts must end in .lua since it's more compatible for Roblox.
-2.1. .luau suffix doesn't work with StyLua, and Luau Language Server doesn't seem to work with Argon.
+2. All scripts must end in .lua instead of .luau (might change in tue future) 2.1. .luau suffix doesn't work with StyLua, and Luau Language Server doesn't seem to work with Argon.

 # CharacterController